TechnoCrackers/elementor-addon-for-lazy-load-control/README.txt

 == Help ==
-For any question or if something doesn't work, don't hesitate to open a thread on the <a href="https://wordpress.org/support/plugin/lazy-load-control-for-elementor/">support forum</a>
+For any question or if something doesn't work, don't hesitate to contact on this email <a href="mailto:jasminhkotadia@gmail.com">send email</a>

 == Installation ==